 Dance/Movement Therapy Concentration

-It is highly recommended that Dance/Movement Therapy students maintain their association with the American Dance Therapy Association (ADTA) through attendance at local chapter meetings and National Conferences and registering with them upon graduating from the program.
+Dance/Movement Therapy students are encouraged to participate in the American Dance Therapy Association (ADTA) through attendance at local chapter meetings and National Conferences and registering with them upon graduating from the program.
 Students can read about ADTA credentialing at www.adta.org.
 The Somatic Counseling Psychology program has been ADTA-approved since 1987.